-In case you notice the slow performance of your Mac when you surf online, it is possible that your web browser takes up some of your memory via browser’s cache.
+In case you notice the slow performance of your Mac when you surf online, it is possible that your web browser takes up some of your memory via the browser’s cache.
 Remember to clear the cache in order to speed up the work.
 The instructions are highlighted for every browser, but, in general, you have to go to the Settings option and run the History function to delete it.
-Make sure that you do not use a very large number of browser extensions or plugins as well since your web browser has an ability to require additional memory via browser extensions.
+Make sure that you do not use a very large number of browser extensions or plugins as well since your web browser has the ability to require additional memory via browser extensions.
 So, you can speed up the work by removing all those old extensions or plugins that you no longer use.
 Especially, if you use Chrome, do not let it use too much of your memory.

 Clean Up the Applications that Run when You Start Your Computer